Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In 2/3 of the patients at the onset of the disease, the leading signs are pain in small and large joints of a migratory nature; there are usually no objective signs of inflammation of the joints.
+In 2/3 of patients, the leading symptoms at the onset of the disease are pain in small and large joints of a migratory nature; there are usually no objective signs of joint inflammation.
 Arthritis, intermittent, migratory, affects large and small joints.
-Unlike rheumatoid arthritis, persistent deformity is rare.
-However, as a rule, only arthralgias occur without physical or radiological changes in the joints.
-There is often a fever.
-In many patients, recurrent tracheobronchitis occurs.
+Unlike rheumatoid arthritis, persistent deformation is rare.
+However, as a rule, only arthralgia occurs without physical or radiologically determined changes in the joints.
+Fever is often observed.
+Many patients experience recurrent tracheobronchitis.

-These manifestations of the initial phase of the disease can precede the development of the main clinical symptoms of the disease in 3-8 years.
+The indicated manifestations of the initial phase of the disease may precede the development of the main clinical symptoms of the disease by 3-8 years.

-Gastrointestinal manifestations are characteristic for the advanced stage of the disease:
+Gastrointestinal manifestations are characteristic of the advanced stage of the disease:

-- Chronic diarrhea - stool abundant, 5-10 times a day, with the allocation of a large amount of fat.
-Occasionally, melena is possible.
-The presence of a blood impurity is usually associated with a violation of coagulation due to hypoprothrombinemia caused by a defective absorption of vitamin K. Diarrhea is a common but not an obligatory symptom.
-Individual patients, especially at the onset of the disease, suffer from constipation;
+- Chronic diarrhea - profuse stool, 5-10 times a day, with the release of a large amount of fat.
+Melena is occasionally possible.
+The presence of blood is usually associated with a coagulation disorder due to hypoprothrombinemia caused by a defect in the absorption of vitamin K. Diarrhea is a common, but not obligatory symptom.
+Some patients, especially at the beginning of the disease, suffer from constipation;

-- Pain in mesogastric can be of different intensity, at times in the form of a sensation of bursting after eating, at times in the form of colic, relieved after the departure of stool and gases.
-Sometimes the pain and flatulence are very pronounced, so patients with suspicion of ileus are hospitalized in the surgical department;
+- Mesogastric pain can be of varying intensity, sometimes in the form of a feeling of distension after eating, sometimes in the form of colic, relieved after the passage of stool and gases.
+Sometimes the pain and flatulence are very pronounced, so patients with suspected ileus are hospitalized in the surgical department;

-- pain of varying intensity in the near-umbilical region, diminishing after gas refreshing and defecation;
+- pain of varying intensity in the umbilical region, decreasing after the passage of gases and defecation;

-- tenderness in the palpation of the peri-oophoric region, in many patients it is possible to palliate the enlarged mesenteric, as well as peripheral lymph nodes - they are painless, not soldered to the skin, sufficiently mobile;
+- pain on palpation of the umbilical region; in many patients, it is possible to palpate enlarged mesenteric and peripheral lymph nodes - they are painless, not fused with the skin, and are quite mobile;

 - decreased appetite;

-- Progressive weight loss, muscle atrophy, increasing muscle weakness; gradually manifestations of protein deficiency, violations of fat, carbohydrate metabolism, milk intolerance, polyhypovitaminosis, hypocalcemia, hypoproteinemic edema.
+- progressive weight loss, muscle atrophy, increasing muscle weakness; gradually developing manifestations of protein deficiency, disorders of fat and carbohydrate metabolism, milk intolerance, polyhypovitaminosis, hypocalcemia, hypoproteinemic edema.

 Extragastrointestinal manifestations.
 Whipple's disease is a systemic disease.
-It is characterized by the following signs of involvement in the pathological process of other organs and systems:
+It is characterized by the following signs of involvement of other organs and systems in the pathological process:

-- symptoms of adrenal insufficiency: low blood pressure, skin pigmentation (especially open areas of the body, face, neck, hands); anorexia, often nausea, vomiting; propensity to hypoglycemia; hyponatrism;
+- Symptoms of adrenal insufficiency: low blood pressure, skin pigmentation (especially exposed areas of the body, face, neck, hands); anorexia, often nausea, vomiting; tendency to hypoglycemia; hyponatrismia;

-- signs of central nervous system damage: hearing impairment, visual disturbances, ataxia, damage to the cranial nerves (ophthalmoplegia, nystagmus, facial nerve paresis), as well as peripheral nervous system in the form of polyneuropathy;
+- signs of damage to the central nervous system: hearing impairment, visual disturbances, ataxia, damage to the cranial nerves (ophthalmoplegia, nystagmus, facial nerve paresis), as well as the peripheral nervous system in the form of polyneuropathy;

 - development of fibrous endocarditis, myocarditis, pericarditis, polyserositis, coronaritis;